Bronchiectasis: Airway clearance

 The goal of airway clearance therapy is to loosen secretions and interrupt the cycle of inflammation and infection.
-Airway clearance techniques improve difficulty breathing, cough, and help patients cough up phlegm and mucus plugs.
+Airway clearance techniques reduce breathing difficulty and coughing, and help people cough up phlegm and mucus plugs.
 Airway clearance usually uses an inhaled agent (hypertonic saline) with chest physiotherapy, such as high-frequency chest wall oscillation.
 Many airway clearance techniques and devices exist.
 The choice of a technique or device is based on the frequency and tenacity of phlegm, patient comfort, cost, and the patient's ability to use the technique or device with minimal interference to their lifestyle.

 The active cycle of breathing technique (ACBT), which can be employed with or without a flutter device, is beneficial in treating those with bronchiectasis.
 Mucolytic agents such as dornase alfa are not recommended for individuals with non-CF bronchiectasis.
-Mannitol is a hyperosmolar agent that is thought to hydrate airway secretions, however, clinical trials with it have not demonstrated efficacy.
+Mannitol is a hyperosmolar agent that is thought to hydrate airway secretions; however, clinical trials with it have not demonstrated efficacy.

 Anti-inflammatories

 The two most commonly used classes of anti-inflammatory therapies are macrolides and corticosteroids.

 Despite also being antibiotics, macrolides exert immunomodulatory effects on the host inflammatory response without systemic suppression of the immune system.
 These effects include modifying mucus production, inhibition of biofilm production, and suppression of inflammatory mediators.
 Three large multicenter, randomized trials have shown reduced rates of exacerbations and improved cough and dyspnea with use of macrolide therapy.
 The impact of adverse effects of macrolides such as gastrointestinal symptoms, hepatotoxicity, and increased antimicrobial resistance needs ongoing review and study.

 Inhaled corticosteroid therapy can reduce sputum production and decrease airway constriction over a period of time, helping prevent progression of bronchiectasis.
-Long term use of high-dose inhaled corticosteroids can lead to adverse consequences such as cataracts and osteoporosis.
+Long-term use of high-dose inhaled corticosteroids can lead to adverse consequences such as cataracts and osteoporosis.
 It is not recommended for routine use in children.
 One commonly used therapy is beclometasone dipropionate.

 Antibiotics

 Antibiotics are used in bronchiectasis to eradicate P. aeruginosa or MRSA, to suppress the burden of chronic bacterial colonization, and to treat exacerbations.
 The use of daily oral non-macrolide antibiotic treatment has been studied in small case series, but not in randomized trials.
 The role of inhaled antibiotics in non-CF bronchiectasis has recently evolved with two society guidelines and a systematic review suggesting a therapeutic trial of inhaled antibiotics in patients with three or more exacerbations per year and P. aeruginosa in their sputum.
 Options for inhaled antibiotics include aerosolized tobramycin, inhaled ciprofloxacin, aerosolized aztreonam, and aerosolized colistin.
+However, there arises a problem with inhaled antibiotic treatments, such as ciprofloxacin, of staying in the desired area of the infected lung tissues for sufficient time to provide optimal treatment.
+To combat this and prolong the amount of time the antibiotic spends in the lung tissue, current study trials have moved to develop inhalable nanostructured lipid carriers for the antibiotics.